 Lobbyists advocate on behalf of certain interest groups and organizations to get laws passed in their favor.
 Use this career for good to represent activist causes, gendered issues or LGBTQ+ interests in legislation, and urge lawmakers to make the world a more just and inclusive place.

 If you believe change starts in government, this career is a great opportunity to shape legislation to reflect and enact progressive change.

 Lobbysits make an average of $76k per year.

 In this career path, you can directly apply your studies in oppression, identity and inequality to use in practical, progressive ways.
 As a human rights advocate, you are fighting on behalf of marginalized communities for fair treatment and opportunity, which contributes to making the world a more equal place.

-Human rights advocates make around $49k a year.
+Human rights advocates make an average of $58k a year.